atbrew/atbrew.github.io/docs/cv.markdown

 - **Aquisition:** Reduced human moderation time for fraudulent image submissions by 75%.
 Our algorithm automatically identified over 80% of near-duplicate image submissions and screen captures as part of a review recommendation engine.

 - **Annotation:** Cut manual coding costs by over 60% by upgrading a legacy text-only classification system.
-Our cross-modality deep learning model increased automated code discovery by over 300%, almost removing the need for manual annotation in core areas.
+Our cross-modality deep learning model increased automated code discovery by over 300%,  removing the need for extensive manual annotation in primary survey domains (such as beauty).

 - **Reporting:**  Fully automated the survey curation, delivery, and research report creation using GPT-3.
-This innovation cut the process time from over two weeks to just a few days, leading to a company pivot and the launch of a new product, [Streetbees-X](https://www.streetbees.com/SBX).
+This innovation cut the end-to-end client delivery time from over two weeks to days.
+This has ultimately led to a company pivot and the launch of a new product, [Streetbees-X](https://www.streetbees.com/SBX).

 **Head of NLP Centre of Excellence**